 The Fair Housing Act ensures everyone has a fair chance of finding appropriate housing.
 The act also offers protection against a variety of discriminatory practices.
 These include:

-• The law has identified race, color, religion, national origin, sex, disability, or familial status as protected classes.
-It is unlawful to discriminate against any person in the rental of housing based on any of these classes.
+- Virginia has identified race, color, religion, national origin, sex, disability, familial status, elderliness, source of funds, sexual orientation, gender identity, or military status as protected classes.
+It is illegal to discriminate against any person in the leasing of housing based on any of these classes.

-• The act forbids landlords from enforcing arbitrary policies that disproportionately disadvantage protected classes.
+- The act makes it illegal for landlords to enforce arbitrary policies that disproportionately disadvantage persons of a protected classes.

-• It also prohibits landlords from refusing rent to tenants based on, charging different rental prices, or providing different services based on these protected classes.
+- It also prohibits landlords from refusing rent to tenants, charging different prices, or providing different services based on these protected classes.

 What Isn’t Considered Discriminatory Under the Fair Housing Act